BlueBrain/sonata-extension/source/sonata_config.rst

 .. note::
     Type is redundant with model_type and defines the expected properties for the nodes.
-    The initial SONATA specification requires a complete dataset with the same value for model_type for *all* the nodes, which is inefficient in term of storage and access to the information.
+    The initial SONATA specification requires a complete dataset with the same value for model_type for *all* the nodes, which is inefficient in terms of storage.
     Another option could be to have it as an H5 attribute.
     The same pattern applies to the edges but the SONATA specification does not defined anything here to differentiate chemical, electrical, endfoot...
     The proposal is to have it in the .json in both cases for the nodes and for the edges.